 With this action you can set promotions like ‘Get $5 off each $250 in the cart’

 The rule below will get $5 off each $250, it means that when the subtotal reaches $500 the discount will be equal to $10, for $750 in the cart the discount will be $15 and so on.
 And this is how the result might look like

 Due to this action, you can create promotions like ‘Buy 3 phones and get a camera with a 20% discount’.

 Please be aware that ‘X’ items and ‘Y’ items can’t be the same products.

 Here's how the sample rule may look like

 And here's the result for the rule above

-This action will work the same as “Percent Discount: Buy X get Y Free” described above, except that it will apply fixed amount discount when triggered.
+This action will work the same as “Percent Discount: Buy X get Y Free” described above, except that it will apply a fixed amount discount when triggered.